Tacoma Aroma Flavor is grateful to its many partners who’ve offered support, advice, and encouragement. We couldn’t do this without you!

 Ric Matthies Design: If you’re a fan of Wayzgoose Steamroller Prints, or have a red deck of Tacoma Playing Cards, you’re already familiar with Ric’s artwork.
 We’re so in love with the Tacoma “Spoonscape” he designed for us, we’re tempted to have it tattooed!

-Genevieve Denise Photography: Genevieve honed her visual story-telling skills through years of capturing weddings, fashion shows, farm-to-table imagery, brand photography, and more.
-Visit Genevieve’s Instagram & Facebook pages for a glimpse into her colorful world.
+Genevieve Denise Visual Artist: A professional photographer with 20+ years of experience, Genevieve has honed her visual story-telling skills while photographing weddings, fashion shows, farm-to-table imagery, brand photography, and more.

 Chefs & Mixologists